Research indicates that one-third of Americans suffer from lack of sleep, which may contribute to chronic body pain.

 We need to consider sleep as one factor among many, including diet, physical activity, etc. that contribute toward quality of life.
 One researcher characterized sleep as “a natural muscle relaxation agent” (Kaila-Kangas, 2006), and that description could not be more spot on.
 So what can you do to form better sleep habits?
 Establish a pre-bedtime routine like avoiding caffeinated drinks several hours before bed, turning off the TV, closing the laptops, and laying aside the smartphones.
 Create a sleep-friendly environment with blackout drapes, white noise machines, and cooler temperatures.
 Prioritize quality sleep the way you would a healthier diet or a more active lifestyle.
 Give it a shot and share your secrets to success in the comments below!

-Contact Oahu Spine and Rehab at 808-488-5555 to get your body back in tip-top shape!
+Contact Oahu Spine and Rehab hawaii pain management at 808-488-5555 to get your body back in tip-top shape!
 Many patients benefit from a combination of rest and OSR’s holistic and integrated physical medicine care.
 Ask for Sara in the PT Department of OSR’s Kailua office and check out the offer below!

 CDC Press Releases.
 CDC.
 2016.
 Available at: http://www.cdc.gov/media/releases/2016/p0215-enough-sleep.html.
 Accessed November 9, 2016.

 Côté P, van der Velde G, Cassidy J et al. The Burden and Determinants of Neck Pain in Workers.
 Spine.
 2008;33(Supplement):S60-S74. doi:10.1097/brs.0b013e3181643ee4.